Ray Sharkey

 Raymond Sharkey Jr. (November 14, 1952 – June 11, 1993) was an American stage, film and television actor.
 His most notable film role was Vincent Vacarri in the 1980 film The Idolmaker, for which he won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
 He is also known for his role as Sonny Steelgrave in the television series Wiseguy.

 Early life

-Sharkey was born in Brooklyn to Cecelia and Ray Sharkey, Sr. He was of Irish and Italian descent.
+Sharkey was born in Brooklyn to Cecelia Formisano and Ray Sharkey, Sr. He was of Irish and Italian descent.
 Sharkey's father was a professional drummer who abandoned the family when Sharkey was five years old.
 He was raised by his mother, Cecelia, in Brooklyn's Red Hook neighborhood.
 Sharkey became interested in acting after seeing Jack Lemmon in the 1962 film Days of Wine and Roses.
 After attending New York City Community College for one year, he enrolled at the HB Studio to study acting.
 While attending the HB Studio, Sharkey performed in various Off-Broadway stage productions.
 In 1973, he and his friend, boxer/actor Chu Chu Malave, moved to Los Angeles to pursue acting careers.